drjonathanbradley/foundry-minimap/README.md

 <h1>MiniMap</h1>

 A simple minimap module for foundryVTT.
+Currently being updated to work with Foundry 0.8^.

 Currently has the following features: